How to Track Form Submissions Without Google Analytics

 Source: MarketingProfs form conversion benchmarks

-That's not a story about a billion-dollar company with a massive analytics team.
-It's a story about paying attention to form data.
-And yet, companies spend just $1 on conversion optimization for every $92 they spend on acquiring traffic.
-The traffic is flowing in.
-Most businesses just aren't measuring where it leaks out.
+That's not a story about a giant company with a giant analytics team.
+It's a story about reading form data.
+And yet companies spend just $1 on conversion optimization for every $92 they spend buying traffic (Econsultancy).
+Put another way: almost all the money goes to getting people to the form, and almost none to learning why they don't finish it.

 You can't optimize what you don't track.